amalajith/wordpress-block-editor-po-json/README.md

 where `-lf` is the path to the language folder `language` and `-wjh` is the Wordpress javascript handle used for the blocks compiled `js` file during the `wp_enqueue_script` or `wp_register_script`.

-6. Generate the translations using the command `npm run build-translation-json`
+2. Generate the translations using the command `npm run build-translation-json`

+### Script Usage
+In progress.

 ### Author
 [Amal Ajith](https://github.com/amalajith)